Use Siri with AirPods on iPhone

 AirPods: (2nd generation) You can set either of your AirPods to summon Siri when you double-tap it.

-AirPods: (1st generation) By default, a double tap on an AirPod summons Siri (but you can change this behavior in Settings).
+AirPods: (1st generation) By default, a double tap on either of your AirPods summons Siri, but you can change this behavior in Settings.

 Note: If you haven’t turned on Siri, go to Settings > Siri & Search, then turn on Press Side Button for Siri (iPhone X and later) or Press Home for Siri (other models).